J. B. Smoove: Career

-Smoove has had recurring roles on Everybody Hates Chris and Saturday Night Live.
+He began his show business career in stand-up comedy, which is when he shortened his name, Jerry Brooks, to "J. B." and added "Smoove" as his last name.
+He has landed recurring roles on Everybody Hates Chris and Saturday Night Live.
 On SNL, he worked as a writer (and had bit roles in sketches, including playing Jimmy "JJ" Walker in a parody of the 1970s sitcom Good Times) and was a recipient of the 2007 Writers Guild of America award for Best Comedy/Variety Series (Including Talk).
-He was on Saturday Night Live for three years.
+He worked on Saturday Night Live for three years.

-Smoove has been a regular cast member on the HBO comedy Curb Your Enthusiasm since its sixth season in 2007, playing Leon Black.
-Smoove got the role of Leon on Curb Your Enthusiasm after his stint on SNL.
-Although he was at that time based on the East Coast, he was in Los Angeles for his friend, music producer Oji Pierce's funeral, so was able to audition for Curb Your Enthusiasm.
+Smoove was a regular cast member on the HBO comedy Curb Your Enthusiasm beginning in its sixth season in 2007, playing Leon Black.
+Smoove landed the role after his stint on SNL.
+Although at that time he lived on the East Coast, he visited Los Angeles for the funeral of his friend, music producer Oji Pierce, enabling him to audition for Curb Your Enthusiasm.

 Smoove wrote a book as his Curb Your Enthusiasm character, Leon, which was released on October 10, 2017.

 He had a major role for seasons two and three on the FOX network sitcom 'Til Death with Brad Garrett and Joely Fisher.
-In June 2008, he taped several episodes of The Gong Show with Dave Attell as one of the celebrity judges.
+In June 2008, he appeared in several episodes of The Gong Show with Dave Attell as one of the celebrity judges.
 Smoove was also a cast member on the short-lived sketch comedy program Cedric the Entertainer Presents.
-He hosted the standup comedy series Russell Simmons Presents: Stand-Up at The El Rey on Comedy Central in July 2010 and also appeared on an episode of The Simpsons titled '"Angry Dad: The Movie" in February 2011.
-Also in 2011, he starred in the American Dad! episode "The Worst Stan" and appeared in an episode of Kick Buttowski: Suburban Daredevil called "Dude, Where's My Wade".
+He hosted the standup comedy series Russell Simmons Presents: Stand-Up at The El Rey on Comedy Central in July 2010, and also appeared in The Simpsons episode "Angry Dad: The Movie" in February 2011.
+That same year, he starred in the American Dad! episode "The Worst Stan", and appeared in the episode "Dude, Where's My Wade" in Kick Buttowski: Suburban Daredevil.